-The Technical Faculty of IT and Design (TECH) saw the light of day January 1, 2017, but in spite of its young age, it has a long history.
-The faculty originates from the former Faculty of Engineering and Science that has existed since the establishment of Aalborg University in 1974.
+The Technical Faculty of IT and Design (TECH) saw the light of day January 1, 2017.
+The faculty however has a much longer history as it originates from the former Faculty of Engineering and Science that has existed since the establishment of Aalborg University in 1974.
+On January 1, 2017, the previous faculty was divided into two faculties: the Technical Faculty of IT and Design and the Faculty of Engineering and Science

 TECH consists of four departments and two schools.
 The departments conduct research in:

-The two schools educate students within the broad areas of information and communication technology (School of Information and Communication Technology, SCIT) and Architecture, Design and Planning (School of Architecture, Design and Planning, SADP).
-Together, the schools train nearly 5,000 students (2016).
+The two schools train students within the broad areas of Information and Communication Technology (SICT) and Architecture, Design and Planning (SADP).
+Together, the schools educate nearly 5,000 students (2016).

-Internationally, TECH distinguishes itself with high placement on a number of reputable rankings of the world’s universities.
-These include the faculty being number 7 in the world in Electronic and Electrical Engineering on the Shanghai Academic Ranking of World Universities 2016.
+Internationally, TECH distinguishes itself with high placements on a number of reputable rankings of the world’s universities.
+For instance, the faculty is ranked number seven in the world in Electronic and Electrical Engineering on the Shanghai/ARWU World Rankings 2016, and, in conjunction with our colleagues from two other faculties at Aalborg University, we were Europe's best Engineering university, and number eight in the world on the U.S. News & World Report Rankings 2017.

-Geographically, the faculty is also far-reaching with campuses in Esbjerg, Copenhagen and Aalborg.
+The faculty has campuses in Esbjerg, Copenhagen and Aalborg.

 The dean of the Technical Faculty of IT and Design is Henrik Pedersen.